dcm9123/diammatics/T1D/README.md

 3. An hmm profile from these references (i.e. ns1_local.hmm)
 4. A model from the phylogenetic tree that was built with these references (i.e. ns1_local.model)

+### July 18th, 2025
+I was able to write a code that takes the names of the 16S headers from my fasta file, and then creates the annotated version of the KOs and ECs with those names.
+So, originally I was running the code `eggnog_to_picrust.py` but the name of the assemblies were exactly the same as the genomes I was running.
+Because PICRUSt2 needs the names to match, I had to come up with a code that I've named `adding_genomes_ko_ec.py`.
+This code looks at the headers from the 16S db file provided (in my case there's a total of 209 sequences from barrnap or Sanger from 116 strains) and matches the ones from my annotated EC or KO files.
+Once they match, it copies the entire row of annotated KOs and ECs into a new file that is compatible with PICRUSt2.